Tilly-11/expense-tracker-project/expensetracker/API_DOCUMENTATION.md

 **Endpoint:** `POST /api/expenses/`

 **What it does:** Adds a new expense.
 If you don't specify a category, the AI will predict one for you.
+The AI uses a user-specific model that learns from your previous expense categorizations.
+If the AI is uncertain about the category (confidence below 70%), it will still make a prediction, but you should review and confirm it.
+You can also manually override any AI prediction.

 **What you can send:**
 ```json